SarvarKh/ofn-wiki/Releasing.md

 ## When do releases happen :steam_locomotive: :train: :train:

 There's no set schedule for releasing.
-We just create them on demand when we decide so in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel.
+We just create them on demand when we decide so in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel, but once every 2 weeks is a good guideline.

 ## How to make a release :spiral_notepad: :white_check_mark: